jsaeli/jsaeli.github.io/publications.md

 # Publications

-This page includes text form of my two publications in the 2020 edition of The Birch Journal.
+This page includes text from my two publications in [the 2020 edition of The Birch Journal.](https://issuu.com/thebirchjournal/docs/the_birch_2020_final)
 First are translations of two of Lidia Berdiaeva's poems: "Flowers Invisible" and "In Silence."
 Second is my literary criticism of Zinaida Gippius' poem "Spiders", prefaced by a translation of the poem.